School Logo

 Implementation

-We follow the Herts for Learning Essential Maths scheme for mixed year groups where the emphasis is on allowing children to expand their mathematical thinking.
-Essential Maths consists of sequences that have step-by-step guidance to support teachers in covering the entire Maths curriculum.
+We use the National Centre for Excellence in the Teaching of Mathematics (NCTEM) curriculum prioritisation curriculum (supported by the Oak Academy teaching materials) where the emphasis is on allowing children to expand their mathematical thinking and make links in their mathematical knowledge though using a clear sequence of teaching and learning that have step-by-step guidance to support teachers in covering the entire Maths curriculum.

-Teachers use appropriate mathematical language to stimulate the children and encourage them to do the same to develop their vocabulary and are supported, through speaking frames, to develop their ability to discuss their mathematical reasoning.
+Teachers use specific mathematical language to enable the children to articulate their thinking and understanding.
+They are supported, through speaking frames, to develop their ability to discuss their mathematical reasoning.

 Teachers use assessment for learning throughout lessons to identify children who need a scaffold or another type of further support.